pydantic/pydantic/docs/usage/models.md

 user.id = 321
 assert user.id == 321
 ```
-This model is mutable so field can be changed.
+This model is mutable so field values can be changed.

 ### Model properties

-The example above only shows the tip of the iceberg of what models can do,
+The example above only shows the tip of the iceberg of what models can do.
-models contains the following methods and attributes:
+Models contains the following methods and attributes:

 `dict()`
 : returns a dictionary of the model's fields and values,